-Some tablet devices don't tell us whether the side buttons on a stylus.
+Some tablet devices don't tell us whether it has side buttons on a stylus.
 If you have such a device, you can try activate this workaround.
 Krita will try to read right and middle-button clicks as if they were coming from a mouse instead of a tablet.
 It may or may not work on your device (depends on the tablet driver implementation).
 After changing this option Krita should be restarted.

 Nouveau dans la version 4.2.

 - Use Tablet Driver Stamps For Brush Speed

 This changes the way freehand brush smoothing works in Krita by using the driver's timestamps instead of a timer-based one.

 Nouveau dans la version 5.0.

 This sets what Krita should consider the maximum brush speed.
 You can find the maximum value by using the tablet tester.

 With some devices the speed samples can be very erratic.
 This can be reduced by instead of using each sample on its own, several samples are compared to find a smoother value.
 This controls how many speed samples should be taken into account.
 Note that too many samples can result in the loss of subtle speed changes.